Does your dog enjoy swimming? Here’s a roundup of the best places to take your dog swimming along the Front Range.

 Recreational Swim Info: 9′ x 17′ pool.
 Dogs can swim with the supervision of K9 Body Shop staff or with their owner.
 Clients are allowed in the pool with their dogs.
 The appointments are 30 minutes long, and they get the pool to themselves.
 There can be multiple dogs from the same family or friends, but there is a limit of 4 at a time.

 First visit: During the first visit, the staff ensures the owner and the dog are safe in getting in and out of the pool, shows them how to use the facility, toys, etc., and how to clean up and prep for the next person.
-They also give various options for playing with your dog in the water, whether you have an experienced swimmer or a new one who needs to learn.
+They also give various options for playing with your dog in the water, whether you have an experienced swimmer or a new one who needs practice swimming.

 Water Quality: There is a heater and filter system in the pool.
 The filter is primarily silver and copper anodes to kill bacteria and algae.
 They leave a very low chlorine level of just .5, which is needed to activate the anodes.